 The roofing material is asphalt composition shingles.
 The slope or pitch of the roof is medium in some areas and steep in others.
 Metal gutters are used to collect the roof water drainage.
-The roof is approximately 13 years old.
-There is only one layer of roofing material installed.
+The roof is approximately 17 years old.